The Ordinary’s most effective products according to science

-We have picked The Ordinary’s best products for your skin type according to skincare science.
+We have picked The Ordinary’s best and most effective products for your skin type according to skincare science and active ingredients.

-Their formulations are simple, with few ingredients (only the ones that “do the magic”), and ditching ingredients like dye, fragrance, and most additives (the stuff we don’t want to put on our skin, but still find in almost every product out there).
+Their formulations are simple, with only a few ingredients (the ones that “do the magic”), and ditching ingredients like dye, fragrance, and most additives (the stuff we don’t want to put on our skin, but still find in almost every product out there).
 How great is this?!
 The Ordinary is also 100% transparent.

 “A product is only as good as its worst ingredient”.